 I am leading a research project at the University of Lausanne financed by an Ambizione grant of the Swiss National Science Foundation.
 The project estimates the effects of demographic behavior on the intergenerational transmission of advantage.
 I am also an associate professor at the Swedish Institute for Social Research (SOFI), Stockholm University.
+My new project, which starts in 2023, will explore novel ways to measure different conceptions of equality of opportunity.

 In the past, I worked at Bielefeld University, Germany, and at Nuffield College, University of Oxford.
 In 2015, I obtained my PhD in Political and Social Sciences at the European University Institute (EUI).